Some of life’s most precious moments are spent with loved ones around the dining table during the holidays.

 Laying out silverware for multiple courses may seem overwhelming or over-the-top, but it really only requires a little planning and common sense.
-Use these place setting tips (and see the example below featuring our Blue Garden collection):
+Use these place setting tips:

 - Silverware should be used in order starting with the first courses on the outside and moving inward.